survivejs/react-book/manuscript/08_building_kanban.md

 Beyond the features discussed Webpack allows you to [lazy load](https://webpack.github.io/docs/code-splitting.html) content through `require.ensure`.
 This is handy if you happen to have a specific dependency on some view and want to load it when you need it.

 Our Kanban application is now ready to be served.
 We went from a chunky build to a slim one.
 Even better the production version can benefit from caching and it is able to invalidate it.
-You can also understand how isomorphic rendering works on a basic level.

 T> It can be a good idea to read the *Authoring Libraries* chapter for more ideas on how to improve your project.
 Although the chapter has been designed libraries in mind, understanding the fundamentals of npm doesn't hurt.
 A lot of the same concepts apply to both applications and libraries after all.